nnguyen3/Pandas--python-project/README.md

 # Python OOP and Pandas Projects

-This repository include Python projects and python practice for BIOL 668.
-Applying object-oriented programming (OOP) concepts and data analysis using Pandas,...
+This repository include Python projects and python practice for BIOL 668 course from SDSU.
+Include applying object-oriented programming (OOP) concepts and data analysis using Pandas,...

 ---